dmpe/django-wohn/README.md

 ## 2. Notes

-When you add new css/js to `static` folder, it is good idea to still run locally `python3 manage.py collectstatic` which will overwrite `staticfiles` & which again can be pushed to heroku (unless being ignored by `gitignore`.
+When you add new css/js to `static` folder, it is good idea to still run locally `python3 manage.py collectstatic` which will overwrite `staticfiles` & which again can be pushed to heroku (unless being ignored by `gitignore`).

 Idea source:
 - <https://www.respekt.cz/sousede/nekolik-nezavislych-lidi-bydli-v-jednom-pronajatem-byte> sort of.
 - <https://stackoverflow.com/a/40790734>
 - <https://stackoverflow.com/a/50309967>
 - Git post-recieve hook: <https://gist.github.com/lemiorhan/8912188>
-[]: